solana-labs/solana/book/src/proposals/abi-management.md

 For that purpose, we introduce a mechanism of marking every ABI-related things in source code (`struct`, `enums`) with the new `#[frozen_abi]` attribute.
-This takes hard-coded digest value derived from types of its fields via serde::Serialize.
+This takes hard-coded digest value derived from types of its fields via `ser::Serialize`.
 And the attribute automatically generates a unit test to try to detect any unsanctioned changes to the marked ABI-related things.

 However, the detection cannot be complete; no matter how hard we statically analyze the source code, it's still possible to break ABI.
-For example this includes not-`derive`d hand-writtern serde::Serialize, bincode's implementation changes, CPU architecutecture differences.
+For example this includes not-`derive`d hand-written `ser::Serialize`, underlying library's implementation changes (for example `bincode`), CPU architecture differences.
-These possible ABI imcompatibilities are out-of-scope of this API management.
+These possible ABI incompatibility detection are out-of-scope of this API management.

 # Definitions

-Application binary interface (ABI): every system boundary which needs serialization/deserialization to communicate across the boundary of system components.
-This means sending and receiving message with peer nodes via networks and storing and loading files to storage devices.

-ABI item/type: any conceivable thing and its associated kind, which collectively comprises the whole ABI for any system components.
-For example, type includes structs, serializer logics and implemented protocol communication procedures.
+ABI item/type: various types to be used for serialization, which collectively comprises the whole ABI for any system components.
+For example, those type include `structs` and `enums`.

 ABI item digest: Some fixed hash derived from type information of ABI item's fields.

 # Example

-If we were adding #7233 after some time since mainnet launch:

 ```patch
 +#[frozen_abi(digest="1c6a53e9")]